 If any of the above questions relate to you – you are not alone.
-H3 is excited to announce a special workshop facilitated by our Wellness Counselor and emotional and binge eating psychology specialist, Erin Risius.
+H3 is excited to announce a women’s only special workshop facilitated by our Wellness Counselor and emotional and binge eating psychology specialist, Erin Risius.

 Often, we turn to diets or the unreliable willpower to get ‘control’ of our eating patterns, but the diet/restrictive approach is not sustainable and only adds fuel to the fire when it comes to feeling stuck in unhealthy behaviors.
 The key is to find your personal ‘middle ground’ with eating patterns and to hop off the teeter-totter of the all-or-nothing approach to food choices.

 We invite you to join us for an intimate and powerful group experience focused on helping people to better understand the root of their eating patterns.
 You will receive valuable education, group support, and experiential activities for practicing key tools for:

 – Surfing the urge to eat when not physically hungry

 – Prioritizing self-care at home